MirrorNetworking/Mirror/doc/Guides/NetworkBehaviour.md

     The NetworkConnection associated with the Network Identity component attached to this game object.
 This is only valid for **player objects** on the client.
 -   **connectionToClient**
     The NetworkConnection associated with the Network Identity component attached to this game object.
 This is only valid for player game objects on the server.
--   **localPlayerAuthority**
-    This value is set on the Network Identity component and is accessible from the NetworkBehaviour script for convenient access in scripts.

 NetworkBehaviour scripts have the following features:
 -   Synchronized variables